AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

 * **Dynamic Predicates**

-   - Never static
+   - Not required to be static expressions
-   - More powerful but not always expected to hold (in Ada)
+   - Also expected to hold all the time (but not fully enforced by the compiler)

 .. container:: speakernote